-This topic is HUGE and this class is really just a teaser, to get you inspired and send you on your lifelong journey of weed-eating.
+This topic is HUGE and this article is really just a teaser, to get you inspired and send you on your lifelong journey of weed-eating.
 Here are some directions you could go:

-If this topic interests you, you’re for sure gonna want to watch every single video on this channel.
-Start with this video:
+If this topic interests you, you’re for sure going to want to watch every single video on this channel.
+Start with this video!

 Mushrooms!
 If you’re interested in mushrooms, Paul Stamets is the place to start.
 Here’s an excellent interview about his work, biodiversity, and fungi.